walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 ```

 CI publishes result summaries into the GitHub Actions job summary.
 CI sets
+`CONFORMANCE_ALLOW_FAILURE=false` so OpenID4VP verifier/wallet, OpenID4VCI wallet,
-`CONFORMANCE_ALLOW_FAILURE=false` so wallet/verifier failures fail the job;
+and OpenID4VCI issuer failures fail the job.
-issuer results stay independently strict.
 Locally you can still use
-`OPENID4VCI_CONFORMANCE_STRICT=false` for exploration.
+`OPENID4VCI_CONFORMANCE_STRICT=false` for exploration when the shared flag is
+unset or true.
 Result states have these meanings:

 - `generated`: variant was generated but not executed, usually discovery-only mode